VienDinhCom/apollo-codegen-for-shopify-example/README.md

 # Apollo Codegen for Shopify Example

-Run `npm run codegen` to generate typescript types.
+Run `npm run codegen` to generate TypeScript types.

 This is the `apollo.config.js` for Shopify working with Apollo CLI and Apollo VSCode extension.